Guadalcanal

 Monthly Pricing - Cruises visiting Guadalcanal

-On average Guadalcanal is extremely inexpensive as a port of call.
-Take a look at the diagram below for the average cost per day by month.
-Prices are roughly the same throughout the year.
+Overall Guadalcanal is moderately expensive as a port of call.
+See the illustration below for the average cost per day by month.
+Prices are approximately the same throughout the year.

 Jan